 In lieu of flowers, donations to the First United Methodist Church of Burnet can be made in Bertha’s memory.

-To send flowers to Bertha's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bertha Nell Dayton, please visit our floral store.